Process manager abilities

 Within the kernel and process manager, control over a process's ability to perform many actions is governed not by the user ID (UID) of the process, but by a set of approximately 70 permissions called process manager (procmgr) abilities.

-Because a process's abilities may also be tested by a resource manager that receives a message from the process, abilities can control things outside the domain of the kernel and process manager.
-To make this capability more useful, the set of 70 or so static abilities may be augmented by additional custom abilities, allowing resource managers to use abilities to control access to whatever they see fit.
+Because a process's abilities may also be tested by a server process that receives a message from it, abilities can control things outside the domain of the kernel and process manager.
+To make this capability more useful, the set of 70 or so static abilities may be augmented by additional custom abilities, allowing processes to use abilities to control access to whatever they see fit.

 for a list of abilities.